armascetti/pokemon-app/README.md

 # Pokémon Search App

 A full-stack web application that allows users to search for Pokémon using the PokeAPI while persisting successful searches in a PostgreSQL database.
-The project demonstrates a modern client-server architecture using React, Flask, PostgreSQL, Docker, and REST APIs.
+The project demonstrates a modern client-server architecture using React, Flask, PostgreSQL, Apache Kafka, Docker, and REST APIs.

 ---

 ## Overview

 This application was built to strengthen my understanding of backend software development by integrating a React frontend with a Python Flask backend and a relational database.

-Users can search for any Pokémon, view live data retrieved from the PokeAPI, and automatically store each successful search in PostgreSQL.
+Users can search for any Pokémon, view live data retrieved from the PokeAPI, and automatically store successful searches in PostgreSQL.

+To demonstrate modern backend architecture, successful searches also publish events to Apache Kafka.
+A dedicated Kafka consumer processes those events asynchronously to maintain real-time analytics, separating user requests from background processing.

-The project emphasizes backend architecture, API development, database persistence, and containerized development using Docker.
+The project emphasizes REST API development, event-driven architecture, asynchronous messaging, database persistence, and containerized development using Docker.

 ---